 - 2 Garlic clove - crushed

 - 1 Avocado - sliced

 - 1 Red onion - thinly sliced

-    - Mix the prawns with the oil, coriander (cilantro), garlic, lime juice and chilli flakes.
+- Mix 180 g King prawns with 0.5 teaspoon Olive oil, 10 g Fresh coriander (cilantro), 2 Garlic clove, juice of 1 Lime and 1 teaspoon Red chilli flakes.
 Add to a hot pan and fry for 2 minutes.

-    - Make the lemon vinaigrette and dress the salad leaves.
+- Make 100 ml Lemon vinaigrette and dress 240 g Mixed lettuce leaves.
 Transfer to a serving bowl.

-    - Top the lettuce with the cucumber, avocado and cooked prawns.
+- Top the lettuce with 0.25 Cucumber, 1 Avocado, 1 Red onion and the cooked prawns.